timelyrain/timeless-workspace/README.md

 **Remember:**
 - The best trader isn't the one who knows the most signals
-- It's the one who masters 5-10 signals perfectly
+- It's the one who masters 3-5 signals perfectly
 - Start with Tier 1, build competence, then expand
-- Paper trade until profitable, then scale slowly
 - Discipline beats intelligence in trading

 **Good luck on your trading journey! 🚀**